ovysotska/image_sequence_localizer/readme.md

 **Essential capabilities**:

-1. Given two sequences of image features compute the matching image pairs.
+1. Given two sequences of images compute the matching image pairs.
 2. Scripts to visualize the results.